Muhammadaffan05/Hill-Climbing-Visualizer/README.md

-This repository demonstrates the implementation and optimization of the hill climbing algorithm across various problem spaces, enhancing both efficiency and accuracy.
-Additionally, it features an integrated visualization module using the TURTLE library, allowing users to observe the optimization process in real-time and gain insights into the algorithm's behavior.
+This repository demonstrates the implementation and optimization of the different hill climbing algorithms across various problem spaces, enhancing both efficiency and accuracy.
+Additionally, it features an integrated visualization module using the TURTLE library, allowing users to observe the optimization process in real-time and gain insights into the algorithm's behaviour.

-"jupyter noterbook preffered"
+"jupyter notebook preferred"

 Before running the code, make sure you have the following libraries installed: